jupyterlab/lumino/docs/source/migration.md

 ### Use `Array.from(...)` sparingly

-`toArray(...)` has been removed.
+`toArray(...)` has been deprecated.
 You may be tempted to swap in `Array.from(...)` when you update your code.
 This _will_ work, but if you simply need to iterate through an iterable, you can use `for...of` directly on the iterable object.
 This is more performant both in terms of CPU and memory than allocating and populating new `Array` instance before iteration.

 If you need a snapshot of every item in your iterable as an array, then `Array.from(...)` is an appropriate replacement for `toArray(...)`.